Morodok Techo National Sports Complex: Plan

 The current plans include six arenas and a huge weights training gym for up to 1,500 athletes.
 The 60,000-seat main stadium will cover a plot of nine hectares and house a football pitch and running track.
 It is set to host the 2023 Southeast Asian Games.

 A multipurpose indoor stadium on 3.6 hectares will seat 15,000 spectators while a swimming centre on a similarly sized parcel of land will be able to accommodate 6,000 people.

 There is also a proposed 3,700-seat badminton and table tennis hall, a 3,700-seat gymnastics and traditional sports hall and a 3,000-seat sports hall for basketball, volleyball and futsal.

 Also in the mix are plans for four six-storey blocks of offices and four eight-storey blocks to accommodate athletes, which will include 400 rooms and two eating halls.

 Facilities

 SEA Games

-Cambodia has been approved to host 2023 Southeast Asian Games in which opening and closing ceremonies will take place.
+Cambodia was approved to host 2023 Southeast Asian Games where opening and closing ceremonies took place.